adebayomoses/Store-Sales-Time-Series-Forcast/README.md

 # Store-Sales-Time-Series-Forcast

-# trying to look deep into the data
+# looking deep into the data

 # WORK IN PROGRESS